Admission Requirements for Art Therapy - Specialization in Counseling (M.A.)

 Application Requirements

-- Portfolio of artwork containing 10 - 13 examples of your own artwork, including work in drawing, painting and clay.
+• Portfolio of artwork containing 10 - 13 examples of your own artwork, including 2-D work in drawing, painting and 3-D work in clay and/or sculpture.
 Submit by uploading to your online application or via email.

 Personal Statement of Interest

-Please answer the following questions, in order.
+Please answer the following six questions, in order.
 In your statement, include the number of the question or prompt with your response.
+(Answer in approximately four pages overall.)

-- We are curious about your interest in applying to an art therapy program.
-Please summarize why you wish to become an art therapist and the reasons why becoming a mental health therapist specifically are important to you.
+1. We are curious about your interest in applying to our program.
+Please briefly summarize what inspired your desire to become an art therapist/counselor.

-- Seton Hill is committed to preparing graduates who are culturally competent social change agents who understand the relevance of not just cultural differences but also privilege and oppression.
+4. Seton Hill is committed to preparing graduates who understand the relevance of not just cultural differences but also privilege and oppression.
 How does awareness of social injustice align with your interest in becoming an art therapist?

 Preparatory Coursework